 Tel: +86 15901819201

-BIS provides one-stop business service for enterprises like registering companies, finding office service, Accounting, and Tax, HR outsourcing, VISA & working permit and other legal services.
+GWBMA provides one-stop business service for enterprises , including company registration, location, Accounting & Tax, HR outsourcing, VISA & working permit and other legal services.